How to Get Scholarships & Grants for Native American Students

 While property owners and homeowners are required to have insurance, it often doesn’t cover tenants belongings in the case of a fire, theft, or vandalism.
 Renters insurance is a necessary, yet affordable expense.
 If you’re currently covered, it may be a good time to start shopping around to see where you can save.

 While obtaining car insurance is legally necessary, most students don’t look into their options, coverage or discounts.
-It can save to shop around, especially if its been a couple of years with the same company, and compare quotes, and find out how you can apply student and good driver discounts.
+It can save to shop around, especially if its been a couple of years with the same company, and compare car insurance quotes, and find out how you can apply student and good driver discounts.

 Tribal Colleges Offer Circles of Support